Kun Temenuzhkov: Loan moves

 On 30 January 2020 Kun joined La Nucía on loan until the end of the 2019–20 season.
 However the Spanish professional football season was paused in March 2020 due to the impact of COVID-19.

 On 5 August 2020, after Leeds' promotion to the Premier League, Kun joined Spanish Segunda División B – Group 2 side Real Unión on loan until the end of the 2020–21 season.
 He ended the season with three goals in 19 league matches and on 21 May 2021 he confirmed he would return to Leeds and fight for his place in the team.
 In June 2021, he extended his loan at Real Unión for the duration of the 2021–22 season.

 CDA Navalcarnero

 In August 2022 Leeds United confirmed that Kun was released by mutual consent and he had joined Spanish fourth tier side CDA Navalcarnero.
+After a stint with Zamora, he joined Gibraltar Football League side Lincoln Red Imps in January 2024.

 International career

 Background

 Temenuzhkov is eligible to represent his country of birth, Bulgaria and Spain, the country he lived since a child.